-As described in Note 1 above, certain contribution amounts received from Grantors depend on the GPC, which allows the Grantors to reduce their payments if an IFFIm-eligible country falls into protracted arrears on its obligations to the IMF.
-Therefore, the fair values of IFFIm's sovereign pledges are estimated using a discounted cash flow method, which includes the application of the GPC Fair Value Adjustment as described in detail in Note 16 above.
+As described in Note 1, certain contribution amounts received from Grantors depend on a Grant Payment Condition ("GPC"), which allows the Grantors to reduce their payments if an IFFIm-eligible country falls into protracted arrears on its obligations to the IMF.
+Therefore, the fair values of IFFIm's sovereign pledges are estimated using a discounted cash flow method, which includes the application of an estimated reduction amount due to the GPC ("GPC Fair Value Adjustment").
+The GPC Fair Value Adjustment is calculated using a probabilistic model, which estimates the likelihood and duration that any implementing country might fall into arrears with the IMF over the life of the Grantor pledges.
+See Note 16 for more details on the GPC Fair Value Adjustment and other estimates applied in determining the fair values of IFFIm's financial assets and liabilities.